Warm Springs (film): Plot

 The resort closes for the season.
-Franklin returns in the spring to discover that after his newspaper interview was nationally syndicated, other polio victims have come to the resort.
+When Franklin returns in the spring, he discovers that his newspaper interview was nationally syndicated and has attracted other polio victims to Warm Springs.
 Franklin angrily storms out; Tom chastises him, saying it is not Franklin's private resort and accuses him of having the same prejudices and pity that other people have towards polio victims.

 At the train station, Franklin is about to return to New York.
-Tom is there to pick up Fred Botts a newly arriving polio patient.
+Tom is there to pick up Fred Botts, a newly arriving polio patient.
 Franklin is appalled that the young man was forced to ride in the baggage car alone and is barely conscious.
-Franklin berates the indifferent conductor, and he and Tom take the man to the resort to recover since the nearest hospital is all the way in Atlanta and the nearest doctor is also too far away.
+Franklin berates the indifferent conductor.
+He and Tom take the man to the resort to recover.
 Tom informs Franklin that, due to the able-bodied guests fearing polio, he cannot use the pool during regular hours or eat in the dining room.

-Soon after, physical therapist Helena Mahonny arrives to work at the resort, inspired by Franklin's interview.
+Soon after, physical therapist Helena Mahoney arrives to work at the resort, inspired by Franklin's interview.
 Helena says the waters are helping Franklin but he needs more pool time than is allowed.
 Franklin decides to buy the resort and turn it into a polio rehab center.

 Franklin learns that Tom has terminal cancer and is returning home to die.
-Franklin's domineering mother, unable to understand Franklin's purpose at Warm Springs, sends Louis and Eleanor to stop him buying the spa and bring him back to New York.
-Upon arriving, Eleanor is supportive.
-She and Franklin begin fund-raising and accept a doctor's offer to evaluate the resort.
+Franklin's domineering mother, unable to understand Franklin's purpose at Warm Springs, sends Louis and Eleanor to stop him buying the resort and bring him back to New York.
+Upon arriving, Eleanor is supportive, and she and Franklin begin fund-raising.
+They accept a doctor's offer to evaluate hydrotherapy.

 Louis believes Franklin is ready to resume his political career, aiming for Governor of New York.
 Meanwhile, Franklin receives the visiting doctor's unfavorable medical report in which he disputes hydrotherapy's benefits.
 With plans to turn the resort into a polio rehab center and regain his ability to walk possibly being derailed, Franklin becomes depressed.
 Helena, Louis, and Eleanor persuade him to revive his political career.
 They devise a method enabling Franklin to appear in public with a cane in his hand and supported by leg braces and minimal human assistance so he can be seen moving around in public without crutches and his wheelchair.
 The plan works and Franklin is elected Governor of New York.